traity/reputation-gateway-docs/docs/contents/read_score.rst

 .. literalinclude:: ../snippets/score.json

 .. warning::
-  User's permission will last 24 hours starting at the moment process of building the TrustScore is completed.
+  User's permission will last 24 hours starting at the moment the process of building the TrustScore is completed.
   An error will be raised if score is tried to be accessed with the same token after that period of time.

 .. seealso::
   Reputation Gateway is based on `REY <https://reputation.network>`_, the decentralized risk scoring protocol.
-More information about the permission token can be found at https://rey.readthedocs.io/en/latest/contents/reference.html
+  More information about the permission JWT token and its different claims can be found at https://rey.readthedocs.io/en/latest/contents/reference.html

 Interpreting the TrustScore